nmaas-platform/nmaas-docs/docs/blog/blog2/nmaas-101-2.md

 # [ #002 ] NMaaS-101 - "I can help!
 But...
 Please could you open these two doors?"I

-n article [#001](./blog/blog1/nmaas-101-1/) your organisation has now a NMaaS domain and you are the domain manager for this domain.
+In article [#001](./blog/blog1/nmaas-101-1/) your organisation has now a NMaaS domain and you are the domain manager for this domain.

 <div style="border: 3px solid gray; border-radius: 5px; padding-left: 20px;">